kaymckelly/kaymckelly.github.io/README.md

 - furryPotato (guinea pig)
 - booplesnoot (rabbit)

 This site is a demo of my design/dev skills.
 HTML5, CSS3, Twitter Bootstrap.
-Available at geekscat.com or kaymckelly.com
+Available at kaymckelly.com